MaterSim/PyXtal/doc/Usage.rst

     mol = pyxtal_molecule('CC(=O)NC1=CC=CC=C1C(=O)N.smi')

-After the molecule is defined, its point group will also be parsed, one can access this information by:
+After the molecule is defined, its point group will also be parsed:

 .. code-block:: Python